Momentric/Status/README.md

   - Latest Version: 3.0.1

 - Waveform 2.0
-  - What's New: Fixed Date Display For i18n Users
+  - What's New: Bug Fixes
-  - What's Planned: RHR Display (SpO2 isn't currently possible)
-  - Latest Version: 2.2.2 (In Review)
+  - Latest Version: 2.9.9 (In Review)

 - Steps Focus
   - What's New: New Color Option